drewm27/speakerrankings/work-currently-in-progress.md

 comments: true
 ---

-Working on filling in the Bookshelf speaker page.
-Consider it to be somewhat incomplete at this point
+Working on filling in the passive speakers page.

 Adding all details about each speaker like TWS, Party mode, IP rating, microphone.